Robert Yang: Cobra Club

 Cobra Club is a photo studio game that involves the player taking pictures of their character's penis.
 The player can interact with different NPCs and trade "dick pics" with each other.
 The game was banned by the live-streaming platform Twitch for its sexual content.

 Hurt Me Plenty

-Hurt Me Plenty is a sexually-explicit game based on BDSM subculture and explored the issue of negotiating consent.
+Released in 2014, Hurt Me Plenty is a video game based on BDSM subculture that simulates a scene in which players negotiate and perform spanking on a virtual partner, with the player required to respect consent and the boundaries agreed with the partner to replay the game.

 Rinse and Repeat

 Rinse and Repeat was released in 2015.
 It takes place at a public shower room.
 The player has to rub down other men.
 The game was widely banned on Twitch for its extensive nudity.

 The Tearoom

 The Tearoom (2017) alludes to the gay sexual practice of cottaging.
 Players must stand at a urinal and make eye contact with a neighbor until a power bar fills up and oral sex begins.
 Players must also avoid being spotted by police officers.
 Instead of penises, it shows guns.
-The game parodies or critiques aspects of other games: the presence of non-functioning toilets in other video games; the way games normally allow you to look at everything without being penalised; and the different attitudes of the video game industry to sex (largely prohibited) and violence (almost omni-present).
+The game parodies or critiques aspects of other games: the presence of non-functioning toilets in other video games; the way games normally allow players to look at everything without being penalised; and the different attitudes of the video game industry to sex (largely prohibited) and violence (almost omni-present).
+The game was mostly based on Laud Humphreys' 1970s book, Tearoom Trade.